-All amounts allocated to any fixed option become part of our General Account.
-We have contracted with Pacific Life to manage our General Account assets, subject to investment policies, objectives, directions, and guidelines established by our Board.
+All amounts allocated to a fixed option become part of our General Account.
+Subject to applicable law, we exercise sole discretion over the investment of General Account assets, and bear the associated investment risk.
 You will not share in the investment experience of General Account assets.
 Unlike the Separate Account, the General Account is subject to liabilities arising from any of our other business.
 Any guarantees provided for under the contract or through optional riders are backed by and subject to our financial strength and claims-paying ability.
 You must look to the strength of the insurance company with regard to such guarantees.
 Payments (including fixed annuity payments), withdrawals or transfers from the General Account (including any fixed-rate General Account Investment Option) may be delayed for up to six months after the request is effective.

 Because of exemptive and exclusionary provisions, interests in the General Account under the Contract are not registered under the Securities Act of 1933, as amended, and the General Account has not been registered as an investment company under the 1940 Act.

 Any interest you have in a fixed option is not subject to these Acts.
 This disclosure is, however, subject to certain provisions of federal securities laws relating to the accuracy and completeness of statements made in prospectuses.